mainkoon81/Alteryx-project-00-BA/README.md

  - cross tabulation: same as aggregation, but taking a two categorical fields from the original than create their own matrix (groupby, groupby, count)

 #### D. Blending data
- - union:
+ - union: appending multi-data streams(sharing the same contents) into one unified stream
- - join:
+ - join: left(scraps) + inner + right(sediments)
- - fuzzy matching:
+ - fuzzy matching: detecting "non-identical duplicates" by specifying parameters to match on(using algorithms to score similarity)
  - spatial blending: